Blooym/docker-dalamud/README.md

 # Docker-Dalamud

-A controlled docker environment for developing Dalamud Plugins with Dotnet, built ontop of `DotnetSDK:Alpine`.
-The primary target of this image is for [Dev Containers](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/introduction-to-dev-containers) and CI/CD environments.
+A controlled docker environment for developing [Dalamud](https://github.com/goatcorp/Dalamud)-dependant projects with Dotnet, built ontop of the `Dotnet/SDK:<ver>-alpine` image.

+The primary target of this image is for [development containers](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/introduction-to-dev-containers) and CI/CD environments, though it will work for any use-case.

-## Usage
+## Pre-Requisites

-To work on a project inside of this environment, you must first add the following to your plugin `.csproj` file to be able to use the bundled dependencies.
+In order to be able to compile a project that uses Dalamud inside of the container, you must be using `DalamudLibPath` and have the following inside of your csproj file:

 ```
 <PropertyGroup Condition="'$([System.Runtime.InteropServices.RuntimeInformation]::IsOSPlatform($([System.Runtime.InteropServices.OSPlatform]::Linux)))'">